History of the iPhone: Court cases

 Questions arose about the legality of Apple's arrangement after the iPhone was released.
 Two class-action lawsuits were filed against the company in October 2007: one in Federal court and the other in state court.
 According to the suits, Apple's exclusive agreement with AT&T violated antitrust law.

 The state-court suit, filed by the law office of Damian R. Fernandez on behalf of California resident Timothy P. Smith, sought an injunction barring Apple from selling iPhones with a software lock and $200 million in damages.
 In Smith v.
 Apple Inc., the plaintiffs said that Apple failed to disclose to purchasers its five-year agreement with AT&T when they bought iPhones with a two-year contract and cited the Sherman Act's prohibition of monopolies.

 The second case was filed in the United States District Court for the Northern District of California.
 The plaintiff, Paul Holman, filed a complaint against Apple and AT&T Mobility that he could not switch carriers or change SIM cards without losing iPhone improvements to which he was entitled.
 Holman also cited a Sherman Act violation by the defendants.
 On July 8, 2010, the case was affirmed for class certification.
 On December 9 the court ordered a stay on the case, awaiting the Supreme Court's decision in AT&T v.
 Concepcion (disputed whether the state's basic standards of fairness were met by a clause in AT&T's contract limiting complaint resolution to arbitration).
 On April 27, 2011, the Supreme Court ruled that AT&T met the state's fairness standards.

-In 2017, Apple was sued after they admitted to slowing down older phone models.
+In 2017, Apple was sued for its practice of slowing down older phone models for battery performance.
 The plaintiffs, Stefan Bogdanovich and Dakota Speas, filed the lawsuit when their iPhone 6S was slower after an update.
 The plaintiffs were entitled to compensation due to the interferences and the economic damages they suffered.

 United States release

 On June 28, 2007, during an address to Apple employees, Steve Jobs announced that all full-time Apple employees and those part-time employees who had been with the company for at least one year would receive a free iPhone.
-Employees received their phones in July after the initial demand for iPhones subsided.
+Employees received their phones in July after the initial demand for the iPhone subsided.